joemoose/dungeoneers.d20/docs/README.md

 As such, Dungeoneers does not use traditional character classes.
 The equipment your character carries and your own creativity define your character's abilities.
 You won't "use" your character sheet to look up a specific power for a particular problem.
 To be a warrior, find the best armor and weapons you can afford.
 A thief needs tools.
 A mage needs spells.
 Be all three?
 Certainly.

-Additionally, combat is also highly consequential.
+Additionally, combat is highly consequential.
 Every foe is deadly and can defeat you in a few rounds.
 There's no back-and-forth slog of dice rolling, standing toe-to-toe, and trading a long series of blows that might or might not hit.
 Attacks always hit; you just roll damage.
 There's no "encounter balance."
 Combat is a puzzle to solve rather than a numbers-based simulation of attrition.
 You must gain tactical advantages and defeat opponents quickly and overwhelmingly or else retreat and try a different approach.

 Since equipment is essential to a character's abilities, tracking your gear is part of the game.
 But I don't like bookkeeping, so inventory is a simple mechanic: 12 slots maximum for equipment and mark usage on consumables.
 That's it.